pavelmc/Si5351mcu/README.md

 **Phase noise to the minimum:**

-We use every trick on the datasheet & Application Notes or from the Internet to minimize phase noise.
+We use every trick on the datasheet, OEM Application Notes or the Internet to minimize phase noise.
+(Even a few ones learned on the process)

-For example the [Etherkit](https://github.com/etherkit/Si5351Arduino) library and [Jerry Gaffke](https://github.com/afarhan/ubitx.git) embedded routines uses some but not all the tricks to minimize phase noise (Etherkit one gives control over all features, Jerry Gaffke has small footprint and in the process sacrifice phase noise and frequency range)
+For example the [Etherkit](https://github.com/etherkit/Si5351Arduino) library and [Jerry Gaffke](https://github.com/afarhan/ubitx.git) embedded routines uses some but not all the tricks to minimize phase noise (Etherkit one gives control over all features, Jerry Gaffke has small footprint and in the process he sacrifice phase noise and frequency range)

 **Click noise free:**